 Editor-at-Large

-Jack Milligan is editor-at-large of Bank Director magazine, a position to which he brings over 40 years of experience in financial journalism organizations.
-Mr. Milligan directs Bank Director’s editorial coverage and leads its director training efforts.
-He has a master’s degree in Journalism from The Ohio State University.
+Jack Milligan is the Editor-At-Large of Bank Director magazine, a position to which he brings over 40 years of experience in financial journalism organizations.
+Jack contributes to Bank Director’s editorial coverage and leads its director training efforts.
+In 2022, Jack developed Bank Director’s Director Certification Program to bring much-needed governance training to bank boards.